roseengineering/bluesoapysuite/README.md

-To communicate over the MQTT queue and send control commands to radio client as well as receive status messages from the radio, a application named "mqclient" is also provided.
+To communicate over the MQTT queue and send control commands to radio client as well as receive status messages from the radio, an application named "mqclient" is also provided.
 Any line typed in the application get sent over the MQTT topic that serves as the radio client's control channel.